 These children are scattered around the refugee camps, police stations and detention centers.
 The living conditions are horrific and inhumane.
 Through no fault of their own, these children are the innocent victims of this crisis.
 They flee from violence only to find it again at a European border.
 They are the silent heart of this disaster.

-The HOME Project exists to bring these people to safe haven.
+The HOME Project was founded in response to the call made by President Obama to the private sector to help in addressing the refugee crisis in 2016.
+It exists to bring these children to a safe haven.
 It provides security, dignity and decent living conditions for the most vulnerable.
 It serves to recognize our common humanity and to do something for those who need it most.
 At the HOME Project, we Help, Overcome, Motivate, Empower.
 Together we hope to build a better future.

 • Helping refugee children to safety and security